NicoG96/The-Software-Engineering-Interview/README.md

 ##### Topological Sorting

-A graph traversal in which each node `v` is visited only _after_ all of its dependencies are visited first. _Note_: multiple topological sortings can exist for any given graph.
+A graph traversal in which each node `v` is visited only _after_ all of its dependencies are visited first. _Note: multiple topological sortings can exist for any given graph._

 ###### Limitations